-NBA.com recently released their 2021/2022 GM survey and there were several surprising results like every other year.
-In the survey, all 30 NBA general managers answered several questions ranging from this season’s predictions to long-term predictions about players, while assessing moves made by teams during the offseason.
+NBA.com recently released its 2021/2022 GM survey and there were several surprising results like every other year.
+In the survey, all 30 NBA general managers answered several questions ranging from this season’s predictions to long-term predictions about players, while assessing teams’ progress during the offseason.

 The results of the survey were unveiled anonymously, sparking an interesting conversation in the days leading to the current NBA season.
 Here is a breakdown of the survey results that NBA fans might find interesting.
-An interesting fact is that the results of the following survey were very close to a survey published on bongdalu.com filled by fans, which is one of the most popular sports sites in Vietnam.
-Bongdalu is covering Football, Baseball, Basketball, Tennis, and Esport, allowing Vietnamese fans to wager on NBA games.
+An interesting fact is that the results of the following survey were very close to a survey published on BigDataBall filled by fans, which is one of the most popular sports data website.
+BigDataBall is covering football, baseball, basketball, and tennis.

 Brooklyn Nets Reign Supreme